 - There were comprehensive risk assessments in relation to safety issues. - The service monitored and reviewed activity.
-This helped it to understand risks and gave a clear, accurate and current picture.
-The service planned to make safety improvements in relation to identified risks. - There was a system for receiving and acting on safety alerts.
+This helped it to understand risks and gave a clear, accurate and current picture that led to safety improvements. - There was a system for receiving and acting on safety alerts. - Joint reviews of incidents were carried out with partner organisations, local GP practices, in relation to care and treatment provided by sessional clinicians.